SEREMM/SEREMM/README.md

 ## 📊 Statistics & Math:
 I thrive on the beauty of numbers and mathematical concepts.
 From probability theory to statistical modeling, I'm always eager to dive deep into the world of numbers.

-## 💡 Data Engineering:
+## 💡 Data Structures:
-Besides predicting the future with data, I'm like the art of data engineering, shaping the data pipelines that make it all possible.
+Besides predicting the future with data, I also have a deep appreciation for the art of data structures.
+I like crafting intricate data structures that serve as the foundation for efficient data manipulation and organization.

 ## 💰 Investments & Trading:
 The financial markets hold endless mysteries, and I love unraveling them.
 Let's discuss strategies, analyze trends, and explore investment opportunities.